NORFOLK NAVAL SHIPYARD

 OU-6, Site 10, 1927 Landfill: The long-term remedy selected in October 2008 included LUCs.
 LUCs have been implemented.
 Remedial action finished in November 2011.

 The Navy, with EPA concurrence, has conducted several five-year reviews of the site’s remedy.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.
+The second Five-Year Review (PDF), August 2016, concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment.

 What Is the Current Site Status?